 * Basecamp and FunctionFox are used by many agencies.

-Good Creative Brief skills will be important at Wonderful.
+Good Creative Brief skills will be an important advertising agency process element at Wonderful.
 The Creative Brief will guide all creative development.
 In most cases, the client should approve the Creative Brief before work is started.
 Here is a sample Creative brief with notes on each section.
 I hope that I am not being too pedantic.

 Creative Brief Elements

 This section includes any pertinent background, product/service details, market information, etc. that will help frame the job.

 The objective of the project?
 A very clear and concise enunciation of the objectives.
 Less is more.